manuelro/angular-left-behind/README.md

 ##Installation
 ###Using Bower
-If you are using Bower to manage your dependencies you can run
+If you are using Bower to manage your dependencies you can run:

 `bower install angular-left-behind`

+##What this does
+Oftenly, as a developer, I want to trigger a certain CSS animation after scrolling down and passed over an element on the screen, this is what this directive does: it adds a custom optional class to the target element and another optional class to the `body` element.
+The rest can be handled via CSS3 animations and transitions.

+##Use cases
+1. Scroll triggered sticky navbars or menus
+2. Scroll triggered CSS animations
+3. Scroll triggered CSS pop-ups
+4. Scroll triggered CSS modal messages